laurensgroeneveld/dotfiles/README.md

     pbcopy < ~/.ssh/id_ed25519.pub
     ```

-4. Add the SSH key to your GitHub profile.
+4. [Add the SSH key](https://github.com/settings/ssh/new) to your GitHub account.

 5. Clone this repo to `~/.dotfiles` with: